rineethchandavarapu/tuf-calendar/README.md

 - [x] **Code Quality**: Structured into reusable sub-components with a clean, centralized style architecture.

 ---
-*Developed for the Horizon Summer Internship Program - 2026*
+*Developed for the SWE Summer Intern  2026 - takeuforward*